 What do Thinning Shears do?

 Thinning scissors work by removing a small amount of thick hair at a time, with each snip removing some of the bulk from the coat.
 They are typically used on the outer layer of the dog’s coat, as well as on areas where the fur is thickest, such as the back and sides.
-When used correctly, thinning scissors can help to reduce matting and tangling, as well as prevent the dog’s coat from becoming too hot during warmer weather.
+These scissors can help to reduce matting and tangling, as well as prevent the dog’s coat from becoming too hot during warmer weather.

 There are several types of thinning scissors available for dog grooming.
 These include: